hzeller/digi-spherometer/firmware/README.md

 The default compile works with the Autoutlet dial indicator.
 If you use a Mitutoyo indicator, add `-DINDICATOR_MITUTOYO` to your `USER_DEFINES`.

+#### Mirror size choices for ƒ/N calculation
+If you want to change the list of apertures to choose from for the ƒ/N calculation (currently 6", 8", 10", 12" and 16") look for `aperture_items` in `main.cc`.

+### Interesting nitbits

+#### Display and Font Handling
+The ATTiny85 RAM is small (512 Byte), which does not allow for having a frame-buffer for the 128x64 display (1KiB) in memory as many implementations do.
+The fonts are compiled-in and directly copied from `PROGMEM`-memory.

+The I²C and OLED display code is freshly implemented with only the relevant features.
+The display-code only uses features from the SH1106 controller, so it is compatible with SH1106 and SSD1306 (you still need a compile-time option to distinguish the displays as there is a different pixel-offset).

+The fonts were [generated as compact C-Arrays][bdfont.data] from bitmap BDF fonts so that they can be compiled into the binary.

+Fonts can be 'sparse' and only contain characters really needed in the application.
+Also the encoding of each glyph is chosen to be optimal from a choice of various run-length-encodings.
+This is necessary as flash-memory in the ATTiny is pretty limited with 8KiB but we also use a fairly large font.
+The [bdfont.data] project provides [Plane 0] UTF8 support, which makes it easy to include special characters such as `ƒ`, `μ` or` ⚠`;
+it is a separate project, check it out if you need font-support in your small devices.

+#### Error propagation
+The error margins are done by having a (very simplistic) implementation of a number data type and operators that do error propagation.
+That makes the code very readable as the formula is written as if they were normal numbers.
+But the whole chain of calculations are based on this `ErrorFloat`
+type: the source of information, the diameter definition of the spherometer and the values read from the dial indicator include the error margins, which are then propagated through the spherometer calculation.

+All calculations are all done with the `float` datatype;
+even though this means somewhat larger code (as the ATTiny does not have a floating point unit), it makes the code very readable.
+Also: fixed point arithmetic would likely be somewhat complicated as we have to deal with many order of magnitude range (squaring very large and very small numbers).

+#### Sleep
+The device does not need an additional power button: it auto-detects when the drop-indicator is switched off (because it stops sending updates), and then goes to deep sleep; In that mode, the ATTiny only consumes < 0.8μA current (plus some current drawn from the display in sleep mode).

+The spherometer wakes up by registering a level interrupt on the indicator clock line: as soon as it sees activity there, it comes out of sleep and shows the relevant values.

 ![](../img/spherometer-devel.jpg)